Misconceptions About Family Law Attorneys

 How Can Someone Prepare For An Impending Divorce?

-For an impending divorce, if both parties are amicable and in complete agreement on what they want to have occur, a separation and property settlement agreement might be their best option.
+For an impending divorce, if both parties are amicable and in complete agreement on what they want to have occurred, a separation and property settlement agreement might be their best option.
 It operates under contract law as a means to determine everything that is associated with the end of a marriage.
 It also serves to document a date of separation, which is useful later in filing for a divorce.
 In North Carolina, the law requires that both parties remain separate and apart for at least one year before a divorce.

-There are some problems with separation agreements, because in the end, they are just contracts.
+There are some problems with separation agreements because, in the end, they are just contracts.
 Specifically, there is no contempt of court in a contract.
 If something goes wrong regarding the agreement, your only recourse is to sue the other party for a breach of contract, and thus bring him or her to court for breach of the agreement.
 To ameliorate this, the parties will sometimes seek to incorporate the separation and property settlement agreement into the divorce order.

-For example, two spouses separate July 1st, of this year, and then they file for a divorce on July 2nd, the following year.
-However, in the interim, they have this separation of property settlement agreement.
+For example, two spouses separate on July 1st, of this year, and then they file for a divorce on July 2nd, the following year.
+However, in the interim, they have this separation of the property settlement agreement.
 Everything must be followed, and then at the end, when they go for that divorce, they ask the court to incorporate that order as part of the divorce decree.
 If the agreement is then incorporated, from that point, everything that is specified in that separation and property settlement agreement is also subject to the contempt powers of the court.
 That way, it is not just a breach of contract; it is enforceable as a contempt order by the court.

 In preparation for divorce, you can put anything into a property settlement and separation agreement.
 You can include child support, child custody, visitation and holiday schedules for each parent.
 You can break down marital debt, divide pensions, agree to include or not include alimony, and any other legally binding resolution that both parties agree on.